-EMPLOYMENT AGREEMENT--T. M. MATTHEWS

-The Company has entered into a five-year employment agreement with Mr. Matthews, effective July 1, 1998, pursuant to which the Company agreed to employ Mr. Matthews as Chairman of the Board and Chief Executive Officer of the Company.
-The employment agreement entitles Mr. Matthews to receive an annual base salary of \$750,000, subject to increases, if any, as determined by the Board or a Committee of the Board.
+T. M. MATTHEWS--The Company entered into a five-year employment agreement with Mr. Matthews, effective July 1, 1998, pursuant to which the Company agreed to employ Mr. Matthews as Chairman of the Board and Chief Executive Officer of the Company.
+The employment agreement entitles Mr. Matthews to receive an annual base salary of \$750,000, subject to increases, if any, as determined by the Board.
 The agreement also provides that Mr. Matthews shall be entitled to participate in the Company's employee benefit plans generally available to executive officers and is also entitled to not less than 30 days paid leave pursuant to the Company's One-Leave Program.
-In addition, Mr. Matthews is entitled to participate in the Supplemental Executive Retirement Plan ("SERP").
-Under the SERP, Mr. Matthews will be awarded one year of past service credit for each year of future service with the Company.
-Under the agreement, Mr. Matthews was also afforded the following: (1) A signing bonus of \$1 million of which \$300,000 was payable on July 1 and the balance deferred pursuant to the Executive

-Deferral Plan.
-In the event that Mr. Matthews terminates his employment with the Company, other than for good reason as defined in the employment agreement, Mr. Matthews would be required to repay that amount of the signing bonus proportionate to the period of time remaining prior to the expiration of the agreement.
-(2) An award of restricted shares of the Company's Common Stock having a fair market value on July 1 equal to \$2 million.
+In addition, Mr. Matthews is entitled to participate in the Supplemental Executive Retirement Plan ("SERP") Under the SERP, Mr. Matthews will be awarded one year of past service credit for each year of future service with the Company.
+Under the agreement, Mr. Matthews was also afforded the following: (1) A signing bonus of \$1 million of which \$300,000 was payable on July 1, 1998 and the balance deferred pursuant to the Executive Deferral Plan.
+In the event Mr. Matthews terminates his employment with the Company, other than for good reason as defined in the employment agreement, Mr. Matthews would be required to repay that amount of the signing bonus proportionate to the period of time remaining prior to the expiration of the agreement.
+(2) An award of restricted shares of the Company's Common Stock having a fair market value on July 1, 1998 equal to \$2 million.
 One-third of this award vests on each of the third, fourth, and fifth anniversaries of his employment.
 (3) An option to purchase 100,000 shares of Company Common Stock, with an exercise price equal to the fair market value on July 1, 1998.
-(4) A minimum guaranteed bonus of \$150,000 for 1998 and a minimum guaranteed bonus of \$300,000 for 1999.
+(4) A minimum guaranteed cash payment (referred to as a "bonus") of \$150,000 for 1998 payable in 1999 and a minimum guaranteed cash payment (referred to as a

+"bonus") of \$300,000 for 1999 payable in 2000.
 (5) During the five-year agreement, an annual award of equity-based incentive compensation (e.g., stock options, performance shares, restricted stock) the form of which may vary annually, with each grant having a five-year projected pre-tax value of \$1 million (assumes a 15% compound annual growth rate of the market value of Company Common Stock).
 The initial annual equity award granted to Mr. Matthews under this provision was a Company Common Stock option of 50,000 shares, based on the fair market value on the grant date of November 12, 1998.
 (6) Reasonable relocation expenses.
+Prior to a change of control, the Company may terminate Mr. Matthews' agreement without cause at any time upon 20 days' notice and payment of severance.